sheffler/mcp-server-lims/README.md

 The workflow specification instructs that only the "passing" samples are processed by the analysis step.

 We have also defined the tools representing the instruments with an interface with a rich type definition.
-Each of the instruments accepts an array-of-structure and produces an array-of-structures.
+Each of the instruments accepts an array-of-structures and produces an array-of-structures.
 An example of the MCP definition of "preparation_tool" appears below.

 Some notable features of the JSON Schema definition are: